ProValarous/Reinforement-Learning-on-Taxi-Problem/README.md

 <p> The project implements SARSA and Q-learning algorithms to train optimal policies for the Taxi problem.
 SARSA is an on-policy algorithm that updates the Q-values based on the current policy, while Q-learning is an off-policy algorithm that updates the Q-values using the maximum Q-value of the next state.
 By comparing the two algorithms, we analyze their computational efficiency in terms of convergence time and their ability to maximize the cumulative reward. <p/>

 ## Project Structure:
-<li> `QLearning.py`: Implements the Q-learning algorithm for training the optimal policy. </li>
+- `QLearning.py`: Implements the Q-learning algorithm for training the optimal policy.
-<li> `SarsaLearning.py`: Implements the SARSA algorithm for training the optimal policy. </li>
+- `SarsaLearning.py`: Implements the SARSA algorithm for training the optimal policy.
-<li> `plot.py`: contains code to generate plots for the comparative analysis of the Q-learning and SARSA learning algorithms, providing insights into their performance on the Taxi problem. </li>
+- `plot.py`: contains code to generate plots for the comparative analysis of the Q-learning and SARSA learning algorithms, providing insights into their performance on the Taxi problem.

 ## Comparative Analysis:
 <p> A comparative analysis of the SARSA and Q-learning algorithms was conducted to evaluate their performance on the Taxi problem.
 The analysis focused on two main aspects: </p>